 NIST SP 1800-25, Identifying and Protecting Assets Against Ransomware and Other Destructive Events

-Applying the Cybersecurity Framework to data integrity, this practice guide informs organizations of how to identify and protect against a data integrity attack and in turn understand how to manage data integrity risks and implement the appropriate safeguards.
+Applying the Cybersecurity Framework to data integrity, this practice guide informs organizations of how to identify and protect against a data integrity attacks, and in turn, understand how to manage data integrity risks and implement the appropriate safeguards.

-The solution developed by NCCoE isolates the opportunities that would allow for the cybersecurity events to occur and implements strategies to remediate the opportunities.
-Also, the solution applies additional protections from cybersecurity events to IT infrastructure.
+The solution developed by NCCoE isolates the opportunities that would allow for cybersecurity events to occur and implements strategies to remediate those conditions.
+Also, the solution uses information from known cybersecurity events, and applies them to protecting IT infrastructure.
 To achieve this, the following core capabilities should be in place:

 - Vulnerability management